 Don’t make the common mistake of neglecting jazz ear training.
 Without it, you’ll always feel like you’re in the dark.
 Get started today with the lessons below…

-Top Jazz Advice Lessons to learn jazz ear training:
+Top Lessons to learn jazz ear training:

 Step 9: Master Two Five Ones and other common chord progressions